themarcusaurelius/Kafka/README.md

-## Collects and prses the logs created by Kafka
+## Collects and parses the logs created by Kafka

 When you run this module, it performs a few tasks under the hood: